Revealing the canalizing structure of Boolean functions: Algorithms and applications: Algorithms for revealing the canalizing layer structure

-This allows us to use these dot products to define an iterative process that finds all layers of a Boolean function, recording layer by layer the canalizing inputs, canalized outputs and canalizing variables (see Algorithm~\ref{alg_layers2}).
+This allows us to use these sets to define an iterative process that finds all layers of a Boolean function, recording layer by layer the canalizing inputs, canalized outputs and conditionally canalizing variables (see Algorithm~\ref{alg_layers2}).
+Note that Boolean functions with a single essential variable have two choices for the canalized output value (Remark~\ref{rem:unique}).
+Theorem~\ref{thm:he} (``exceptional case''~2) ensures a unique layer structure for these functions by forcing a canalized output of~$1$.
+To agree with this default choice in Algorithm~\ref{alg_layers2}, we first check for canalizing variables in the set $I_1(f)$.